thomshib/alexa-controlled-smart-home-lab/Exercise7/readme.md

 - In the Trigger configuration page, select `Alexa Skill Kit`
 - Select `disable` option for the Skill ID verification
 - Click `Add` to complete adding an alexa trigger
-- On the Designer section, click the lamda function icon
+- On the Designer section, click the lambda function icon
 - Go to `Basic settings` section of the page
 - On a safer side, set memory as `256 MB` and Timeout as `10 seconds`
 - Click `Save` button on the top right corner to save changes